htty_core

 - rows - current terminal height, number of rows

-ht runs the indicated command in sh
+ht runs the indicated command in sh.

-This event provides the pid of that sh
+This event provides the pid of that sh process

 htty modified ht to stay open even after the command has completed.
 This event indicates the exit code of the underlying command.